 While the following does not specifically apply to CarrierIQ Keylogger, it gives you a broad understanding of what is now offered/possible in this field of logging activities on Smartphones.
 In fact, this means that a software is running in the background and record whatever action you do on your smartphone then send it elsewhere: your smartphone has an internet connection, isn’t it?
-In fact, most software can be installed without the owner being aware about it once it’s running (at least most of the times).
+In fact, most software can be installed without the owner being aware of it once it’s running (at least most of the times).

-If your smartphone has GPS, it can record on a regular basis your GPS coordinates then sends it online so that the places where you’ve been (well actually it’s the place where your smartphone has been) can be plotted on a Google Map.
+If your smartphone has GPS, it can record on a regular basis your GPS coordinates then send it online so that the places where you’ve been (well actually it’s the place where your smartphone has been) can be plotted on a Google Map.
 So let’s say that your coordinates are sent to the server every 30 minutes, imagine how you can be traced all the time.

 Let’s be paranoiac